 * A part-time candidate in approved full-time engineering employment may be exempted from up to three specified subjects in accordance with the provisions of the Professional Options subjects, thereby enabling the joint course to be completed in a shorter time.

-These programs of study usually take five years to complete.
+These programmes of study usually take five years to complete.
 Students may apply to transfer to a double major at the end of the first year of study.
-Study programs are detailed in the pages linked above.
+Study programmes are detailed in the pages linked above.

 Accreditation & professional recognition